Disney Vacation Club

 - Disney’s Old Key West Resort

-There are also two Atlantic Coast resorts; the Vero Beach Resort on Florida's Treasure Coast and the Disney Hilton Head Island Resort in nearby South Carolina plus Disney announced in late 2007 plans to build a resort in the Ko Olina area on the western side of Oahu in Hawaii which will also include Vacation Club units.
+There are also two Atlantic Coast resorts; the Vero Beach Resort on Florida’s Treasure Coast and the Disney Hilton Head Island Resort in nearby South Carolina plus Aulani, Disney Vacation Club Villas, Ko Olina, Hawai`i.

 Properties range from Studio apartments to three bedroom Grand Villas.
 The villas are all equipped with kitchens and the one bedroom villas will sleep 4, two bedroom villas will sleep up to 8 and the three bedroom Grand Villas (only available in certain resorts) will sleep up to 12.